alelado01/recipes_scraper/README.md

 ## Features

 - Scrapes recipe information from the GialloZafferano website.
-- Downloads and saves images of the recipes.
+- Downloads and saves images of the recipes in a folder.
 - Formats the ingredients list.
 - Saves the collected data in a JSON file.